Sitecore/Sitecore-Instance-Manager/README.md

 * Predefined configurations (Enable MVC, Scaling ...)
 * Delete All Instances - wizard for deleting all installed Sitecore instances
 * Update Licenses - Updating Sitecore license file in all installed Sitecore instances
-* [SSPG](https://marketplace.sitecore.net/en/Modules/Sitecore_Support_Package_Generator.aspx) - Sitecore Support Package Generator for collecting detailed information about an instance
+* [SSPG](https://dl.sitecore.net/updater/sspg) - Sitecore Support Package Generator for collecting detailed information about an instance
-* Publish Dialog - executing Sitecore publishing in application
+* Publish Dialog - executing Sitecore publishing in application *(available only for Sitecore 8.2 and earlier)*

 ### Prerequisites